Lyudinovo: World War II

 In January 1942 Alexey Shumavtsov was ordered to collect the information about the German defences north-west from Lyudinovo.
 His operation was successful and all the information was given to the Soviet command.

 At the end of 1942, local traitor who worked together with Alexey Shumavtsov in locomobile factory found out the group and reported to Germans about them.
 In October 1942, most of the group members were arrested.
 They were tortured by Gestapo during the interrogation.
 Germans wanted to get information about local partisan detachment and their families.
 All of the group members were silent.
 On 10 November 1942 after multiple tortures they were shot on the outskirts of the town.
 The fate of the group members after arrest was unknown until Dmitry Ivanov - the former local Hilfspolizei investigator, was identified and arrested in Paveletsky railway terminal in Moscow in 1956.
 He was responsible for tortures and shootings of the resistance members and civilians.
 During the investigation fate of the group was finally revealed.
 On 10, October 1957 Shumavtsov and his comrades were posthumously awarded by Soviet decorations.

 There were also a lot of partisan units, Bytoshskaya partisan brigade and at least six squads of OMSBON NKVD special troops as well as scouts and saboteurs.

 On 23 February 1943 Soviets began a new advance.
 They reached only limited success.

-All spring and summer 1943 the front was quite.
+All spring and summer 1943 the front was quiet.
 Only local clashes took place in the area.

 At the end of August 1943 the Soviet forces started a new strike.
 The 50th Army advanced from Kirov to the south, 3rd Army towards Lyudinovo and Zhukovka.
 On 2 September the 17th rifle division began its offensive towards Lyudinovo.
 On the morning of 9 September Soviet forces entered the eastern outskirts of Lyudinovo following the chaotic German retreat.
 Clashes inside the town lasted until 16, September when the last German soldiers retreated or surrendered.
 On the next day, 17 September, the whole territory of present-day Kaluga Oblast was liberated.

 On 16 February 1944 State Defense Committee decided to make a huge investment in Lyudinovo Locomotive Plant to help its reconstruction.